Holy Island causeway: Pair rescued after attempting unsafe crossing

 - Published

-Two have been rescued after their car became trapped in rising tides as they attempted to cross Holy Island Causeway, an hour after it was safe.
+Two people have been rescued after their car became trapped in rising tides as they attempted to cross Holy Island Causeway an hour after it was safe.

 The man and woman alerted the coastguard who advised them to make their way to a refuge box while help was sent.